EGI-Federation/documentation/content/en/providers/datahub/oneprovider/_index.md

    otherwise it will desync with the space.
 E.g.: all changes should be done trough API, DataHub client or the weg interface.
-1. A space that exposes a dataset from a storage that later is still dynamically changing outside of DataHub (when it sis assumed that some modification can happen at some point) -> in this case continuous scan is needed.
+1. A space that exposes a dataset from a storage that later is still dynamically changing outside of DataHub (when it is assumed that some modification can happen at some point) -> in this case continuous scan is needed.

 Every storage import scan causes additional load on the Oneprovider.
 If the